-Divestitures of our businesses or product lines may materially and adversely affect our financial condition, results of operations or cash flows and require us to raise additional capital to replace revenue from those business units or product lines.
+Our future success depends upon the continued service of our businesses or product lines may materially and adversely affect our financial condition, results of operations or cash flows and require us to raise additional capital to replace revenue from those business units or product lines.

 We have two main businesses: glaucoma and retina, domestic and international operations within each and many product lines within the two businesses.
 We periodically evaluate the performance and strategic fit of our businesses and may sell businesses or product lines.
 Divestitures involve risks, including difficulties in the separation of operations, services, products and personnel, the diversion of management's attention from other business concerns, the disruption of our business, the potential loss of key employees and the retention of uncertain environmental or other contingent liabilities related to the divested business.
-In addition, divestitures may result in significant asset impairment charges, including those related to goodwill and other intangible assets, and the loss of revenue which could have a material adverse effect on our financial condition and results of operations.
+In addition, divestitures may result in significant asset impairment charges, including those related to goodwill management, technical, sales, and other intangible assets, critical personnel.
+Our officers and the loss of revenue which could have a material adverse effect on our financial condition other key personnel are employees-at-will, and results of operations.
 In addition, we may not realize the expected value from the divestiture of a business or product lines and may need to raise additional capital to replace the revenue generated from the business or product line that is divested.
-We can provide no assurance that such capital will be available or available on terms that are acceptable to us.
-We cannot assure you that we will be successful in managing these or any other significant risks that we encounter in divesting a business or product line, and any divestiture we undertake could materially and adversely affect our business, financial condition, results of operations and cash flows, and may also result in a diversion of management attention, operational difficulties and losses.
+We can/cannot provide no assurance that such capital will be available or available on terms that are acceptable to us.
+We cannot assure you that we will be able to retain them.
+Key personnel have left our company in the past, and there likely will be additional departures of key personnel from time to time in the future.
+Additionally, our common stock is currently trading at a price below the exercise price of many of our outstanding options.
+As a result, these "underwater" options are less useful as a motivation and retention tool for our existing employees.
+The loss of any key employee could result in significant disruptions to our operations, including adversely affecting the timeliness of product releases, the successful in managing these or any other significant risks that we encounter in divesting a business or product line, implementation and any divestiture we undertake could materially completion of company initiatives, and adversely affect our business, financial condition, the results of our operations.
+Competition for these individuals is intense, and we may not be able to attract, assimilate or retain highly qualified personnel.
+Competition for qualified personnel in our industry and the San Francisco Bay Area, as well as other geographic markets in which we recruit, is highly competitive and characterized by increasing salaries, which may increase our operating expenses or hinder our ability to recruit qualified candidates.
+In addition, the integration of replacement personnel could be time consuming, may cause additional disruptions to our operations, and cash flows, and may also result in a diversion of management attention, operational difficulties and losses. be unsuccessful.